btcpayserver/btcpayserver-doc/docs/WalletSetup.md

 When using an existing wallet with BTCPay Server, you're providing an extended public key from an externally generated wallet.
 Extended public key is a watch-only wallet token.
 Providing this public key allows BTCPay Server to generate a new address each time a new invoice is created.

 :::tip
-When you input an extended public key starting with Ypub or Zpub as a derivation scheme, BTCPay Server automatically converts it to the Xpub format.
+When you input an extended public key starting with yPub or zPub as a derivation scheme, BTCPay Server automatically converts it to the xPub format.
 This has no incidence on how you receive or send funds.
 :::

 :::tip